zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-Our **shared announcement** consists of a random nonce followed by our timestamped connection info signed with our shared signing keypair, and then encrypted with the nonce using the shared signing public key as a symmetric encryption key.
-The symmetric encryption algorithm for this purpose is XSalsa20 (exposed as `crypto_stream_xor` in NaCl and as `crypto_secretbox_detached` in libsodium).
+Our **shared announcement** consists of a random nonce followed by our timestamped connection info signed with our shared signing keypair, and then authenticatedly encrypted with the nonce using the shared signing public key as a symmetric encryption key.
+The symmetric authenticated encryption algorithm for this purpose is XSalsa20Poly1305 (`crypto_secretbox` in NaCl).

 The encryption prevents the node where the announcement is stored from reading the announcement (which may contain information, such as timestamps and our